kmicinski/cis352-s23/syllabus.md

   then properly learn the material).
-- If a student is found (by the university academic integrity council) to have violated the academic integrity policy, the instructor reserves the right to impose any grade sanction they see fit, up to and including course failure.
+- If a student is found (by the university academic integrity council) to have violated the academic integrity policy, the instructor reserves the right to impose any grade-related sanction they see fit, up to and including course failure--regardless of the level suggested by the academic integrity council.

 ## Student Support